willkim1126/Project-Foodie/README.md

 Looking at the MSE, we can see that it is significantly lower than the orginial metric.
 The square root (RMSE) would be about 11.2 minutes, which is a reasonable error margin for predicting cooking times.
 Moreover, the $R^2$ is much better than the -0.00 socre from the preivous result. $R^2$ value of  0.84 means the model explains approximately 84% of the variance in cooking times.

-## Final Model
+## A new approach to the Final Model
-**I was not able to get my final model running.
-But Below is my explanation to the approach I wanted to take**
+**Though I was able to achieve a much better evalutation metrics after I got rid of outliers, I wasn't sure if that was enough to get credits for step7.
+So below is my attempt to create a final model including two new features of 'calories' and 'n_steps'.
+I was not able to finish the final model and was not able to run it.
+However, I hope the below show some framework and approach I was taking to achieve the final model.**

 ### Two New Features
 The new features or variables in the dataset I thought it would better the base model was: calories and n_steps.
 If the meal had more calories, it could mean that it will have more ingredients or have bigger portion size, leading to higher complexity of recipe, affecting the minutes.
 In contrast, less calories might mean less ingredients and less portion size, leading to lower complexity of recipe, affecting the minutes.
 Number of steps is very intuitive since it will directly influence the complexity of the recipe.